AdobeDocs/experience-manager-cloud-service.en/help/security/web-application-firewall-and-cnd-rules.md

 Adobe tries to mitigate attacks against customer websites, but it may be useful to proactively filter requests matching certain patterns so malicious traffic does not reach your application.
 Possible approaches include:

 * Apache layer modules such as `mod_security`
-* Configuring rules that are deployed to the CDN using Cloud Manager's configuration pipeline.
+* Configuring rules that are deployed to the CDN via Cloud Manager's configuration pipeline.

 This article describes the latter approach, which offers two categories of rules:

 1. **CDN rules**: block or allow requests based on request properties and request headers, including IP, paths, and user agent.
 These rules can be configured by all AEM as a Cloud Service customers
 1. **WAF** (Web Application Firewall) rules: block requests that match various patterns known to be associated with malicious traffic.
-These rules can be configured by customers who license the WAF add-on.
+These rules can be configured by customers who license the WAF add-on; contact your Adobe account team for details.
+Note that no additional license is required during the early adopter program.

-These rules can be deployed to all cloud environment types (RDE, dev, stage, prod) in production (non-sandbox) programs.
+These rules can be deployed to dev, stage and prod cloud environment types, for production (non-sandbox) programs.
+Support for RDE environments will be available in the future.

 ## Setup {#setup}